jakearchibald/jakearchibald.com/static-build/posts/2020/08/padlock-problem/index.md

 Safari on the other hand doesn't display a 🔒.
 It doesn't say the page is "not secure", but it doesn't explicitly say it's secure either.
 However, Safari is moving to the same model as Firefox and Chrome.

-When it comes to the HTTP cache, responses are cached along with their certificate, and the 🔒 is displayed using information from that cached certificate.
+When it comes to the HTTP cache, all browsers behave the same.
+Responses are cached along with their certificate, and the 🔒 is displayed using information from that cached certificate.

 # Is that a problem?